spatie/browsershot/README.md

     ->save($pathToImage);
 ```

-The default timeout of Browsershot is set to 60 secords.
+The default timeout of Browsershot is set to 60 seconds.
 Of course, you can modify this timeout:

 ```php
 Browsershot::url('https://example.com')